 Second Half ends, Heart of Midlothian 0, Hibernian 0.

-Paul Hanlon (Hibernian) wins a free kick in the defensive half.
+Christophe Berra (Heart of Midlothian) wins a free kick in the attacking half.

-Kyle Magennis (Hibernian) wins a free kick in the defensive half.
+Kyle Lafferty (Heart of Midlothian) wins a free kick in the defensive half.

-Attempt blocked.
-Barrie McKay (Heart of Midlothian) right footed shot from outside the box is blocked.
+Attempt missed.
+Simon Murray (Hibernian) right footed shot from outside the box is too high.

 Substitution, Heart of Midlothian.
 Ross Callachan replaces Manuel Milinkovic.